 One Year Goals for the Number of Households Supported Through

-Rental Assistance
+Rental Assistance 0

 The Production of New Units 10

 Rehab of Existing Units 4

-Acquisition of Existing Units
+Acquisition of Existing Units 0

 Total 14

-Table 10 - One Year Goals for Affordable Housing by Support Type Discussion
+Table 10 - One Year Goals for Affordable Housing by Support Type

 The City previously partnered with Habitat for Humanity by awarding \$500,000 of CDBG funds to construct infrastructure required for new affordable home ownership.
+The City anticipates the construction of six new units for LMI families during the annual action plan year.

+The City will issue a Request for Proposals to award HOME funds for the production of new affordable homeownership opportunities in the community, which is expected to result in four new units.

-The City anticipates the construction of 10 new units for LMI families during the annual action plan year.
-The City is completing the planning phase for new affordable housing in Census Block Group 102.1 and anticipates rehabbing three properties resulting in two (2) affordable rental units and two (2) units for affordable home ownership.
-Also not included above, the City is the recent recipient of a \$1,000,000 Kentucky Community Development Block Coronavirus grant which will result in nine (9) new affordable rental units over the next year.
+Not included above, the City is the recent recipient an approximately \$7 Million Kentucky Community Development Block Grant Disaster Recovery (KCDBG-DR) which will result in 10 new units for affordable rental and homeownership over the next year and 59 additional units over the next five years.
+In addition, the City is allocating \$2 Million in ARPA funding resulting in approximately 200 units.